rusmed/recipeapi/readme.md

 ### Authentication

-    User should signup and signin with credentionals (email, password).
-User will recieve token for next API calls.
+    User should signup and signin with credentials (email, password).
+User will recieve a token for next API calls.

     Likewise, you can use the 401 - Unauthorized status code to indicate that a user could not authenticate.